SingLEM: Single-Channel Large EEG Model: Results

 \subsection{Single-Channel Performance Analysis and Visualization}

 A key advantage of SingLEM is its ability to evaluate the contribution of each electrode independently, providing insights into the spatial distribution of task-relevant neural information.
-We analyzed the single-channel classification performance across all six datasets; the detailed numerical results are presented in Table~\ref{tab:channel_results}, and the corresponding spatial accuracy patterns are visualized as topographical maps in Fig.~\ref{fig:topo_maps}.
+We analyzed the single-channel classification performance across all six datasets, and the corresponding spatial accuracy patterns are visualized as topographical maps in Fig.~\ref{fig:topo_maps}.
+The single-channel analysis is intended primarily as a spatial interpretability analysis rather than as the main decoding setting.
+Individual electrodes provide only partial information, and the main decoding results therefore use late fusion to integrate complementary channel-wise representations when multiple electrodes are available.
+Complete per-electrode accuracy values underlying the topographical maps in Fig.~\ref{fig:topo_maps} are available in the project repository.